lifting-bits/remill/README.md

    [tear fields](https://github.com/trailofbits/remill/blob/master/remill/Arch/X86/Runtime/State.h#L211)
    are introduced so as to prevent load and store coalescing, and preserve the semantics that writes to logical units of data remain as such.
  - They should have a uniform size across all architecture revisions and generations.
 This permits things such as:

-    - Mixing bitcode translated with and without AVX support.
+    - Mixing separately translated bitcode from two binaries, one with and one without AVX support.

-    - Mixing 32-bit ad 64-bit translated bitcode, or cross-compiling 32- and
+    - Mixing 32-bit ad 64-bit translated bitcode, or cross-compiling 32-bit and
       64-bit bitcode.
  - They should accurately describe all register state maintained by the emulated machine.
  - It should be easy to convert to/from Remill's state structures and actual machine-derived state.

 ### Memory Model and the Remill Runtime

-Remill-produced bitcode has a memory model that includes barriers and that explicitly distinguish loads/stores to the modelled program's memory from loads and stores to "runtime memory."
+Remill-produced bitcode has a memory model that includes memory barriers and atomic region.
+It also explicitly distinguishes loads/stores to the modelled program's memory from loads and stores to "runtime memory."

 Remill-produced bitcode can be thought of as an emulator for a program.